illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

     * Configure Loadbalancer to connect to webservers using the Consul DNS resolver on the meta-network (10.110.0.0/16)
     * Enable the use of a self-signed https TLS cert
     * Using Nginx and proper routes
-    * Create packer VM templates on both SYSTEM41 and SYSETM42
   * Second tier is the webserver tier
     * Count of 3
-    * Disable direct Public IP access to the 2nd and 3rd tier
     * Connect to your database-tier using the Consul DNS resolver on the meta-network
     * Adjust links for images to use Minio (on-prem Object storage S3-like cluster)
       * Account credentials will be provided